Overview of Synchronization in SignalDB

 pull

-function might fetch data from/api/collections/todos
+function might fetch data from/api/reference/core/collection/todos

 , while thepush